curto2/c/README.md

 # Curtó & Zarza
 Curtó is the first GAN (Generative Adversarial Networks) augmented dataset of faces.
 A key step towards Artificial General Intelligence (AGI).

-Neil Armstrong — 'That's one small step for a man, one giant leap for mankind'.
+Armstrong — 'That's one small step for a man, one giant leap for mankind'.

+Churchill — 'We shall never surrender'.

 Links to Download: